 <a href=”https://morningscore.io/push-vs-pull-marketing-case-study/” rel=”nofollow”>Morning Score: Push vs Pull Marketing</a>

-As you can see, they have used the rel=” nofollow” attribute, telling search engines not to count this link in terms of rankings.
+As you can see, they have used the rel=”nofollow” attribute, telling search engines not to count this link in terms of rankings.
 When comparing the link to the dofollow link example from above, you can quickly see where the difference lies.
 The additional attribute dictates that they are nofollow.
 And here’s a screenshot of what the nofollow link looks like on the page and in the code.

 This example is quite interesting because it stands out in a particular way.
 As we established, the nofollow attribute is generally used to combat spam or denote promotional content.
 For some links, there is a specific purpose to add a nofollow tag – for example, affiliate links are considered promotional, and a backlink shouldn’t be treated as a “vote of trust.”
+However, in many other websites, this is done by default in the way the website is set up.

+Although the link is placed contextually and is very relevant to the topic, some webmasters chose to nofollow links.
+This happens because some websites often link to many other websites (like Chron in the example above).
+In this case, website owners are careful about destroying their reputation with Google by linking to websites that are not trusted.
 Any of the thousands of websites they link to can get acquired by someone with bad intentions and the content can be changed to spam.
 This could hurt Chron as well since, in Google’s eyes, they would be recommending irrelevant and spammy websites.

 On the other hand, some webmasters are also afraid of “leaking” their PageRank to other websites.
 In theory, a leaking PageRank means you have too many dofollow outbound backlinks to other websites.
 In such a case, it is assumed that your website loses some of its authority and cannot rank well in Google because you “don’t get to keep enough authority for yourself.”
+However, with Google’s 2019 update, this concern becomes less significant as the search engine now uses its own discretion in determining which links pass value.

 Key Differences Between Dofollow and Nofollow Backlinks